 Ricardo: It’s something I’m really proud of.
 BNP Paribas is such a big company that being recognised as one of its talents is really pretty huge.
 The opportunity to develop our soft skills and imagine our future role in the company have helped me to see my future career from a completely different angle.

-What has this appointment meant to you in career terms?
+What has this appointment meant to you in terms of career?

 Cathy: I really appreciate meeting and talking to so many different people.
 The first phase of the programme involved a seminar that lasted several days.
 It was a great opportunity to meet other talents, and talk to company employees that I might never have spoken to otherwise.
 It was very rewarding.
 It made me take a good look at myself and move forward in terms of how I work and how I see my future career.